Cool Ways to Recycle Computer Hardware - Diy Projects

 Green and Awesome!

-So you've bought a new computer, monitor, keyboard, mouse... and shed loads of LEDs to go with, just to add to the awesomeness.
+So you've bought a new computer, monitor, keyboard, mouse, a shed load of RGB LEDs.
 But now you're faced with the dilemma of what to do with your old computer and peripherals.
 The answer: Recycle and Reuse!
 Of course, depending on the condition of your old hardware, you may decide to keep it as spares rather than take it to pieces.

 Now, sure it doesn't sound particularly exciting, but this guide is here to show you that there's some pretty sweet stuff you can do with your old tech.
 And if you're the kind of person who loves to make things, then you'll love these ideas!